 When safety concerns need care first

-Get help for your teen the same day if she has harmed herself, talks about wanting to die, or is making plans to hurt herself.
-Act the same day if she seems detached from reality, is intoxicated or withdrawing, threatens serious violence, or cannot stay safe at home.
-If she is in immediate danger, call 911 or go to the nearest emergency department now.
+If she is in immediate danger, call 911 or go to the nearest emergency department.
 If she is in suicidal crisis without immediate physical danger, call or text 988.

-Those steps can feel frightening, especially if your daughter begs you not to tell anyone.
-Safety has to come before privacy in those moments.
-You can still speak gently, explain what you are doing, and stay with her while help is arranged.
+A teen may beg you not to tell anyone or ask for “one more chance” to handle it privately.
+Safety has to come first in those moments.
+You can still speak calmly, explain what is happening, and stay with her while help is arranged.

 If safety is bigger than the barn

 If your daughter’s risk is rising fast, pause the program search.
-Talk with a clinical team about the level of care she needs now.
-We can discuss whether a teen girl needs more supervision than home and weekly therapy can provide.
+Speak with our clinical team about the level of care she needs now.
+We can help you figure out whether your daughter needs closer support than home and weekly therapy can give her right now

 Co-occurring issues that change the plan